AdilIrfanAs/nodejs-assesment/README.md

-# Express with Typescript - NodeJS Assesment
+# Express with Typescript

+This repo is linked to this article https://dev.to/codeozz/express-with-typescript-starter-explained-fast-4dn7

+It's a very basic repo for people that want to start their own Express server supporting NodeJs

 ## Install

 ```